libretro/libretro-database/cht/Nintendo - Nintendo 64 (iQue)/README.md

-# Gents: iQue - Ninedo 64 Cheats for RetroArch
+# Gents: Nintendo - Nintendo 64 (iQue) Cheats for RetroArch

 All Cheats created by Gent of [Emucheats](https://emucheats.emulation64.com/) You can also get in touch via Discord and the [Emucheats Discord Channel](https://discord.gg/aEEtyj6)